ASE A6 Electrical Electronics Practice Test

 2.

 Answer A is correct.
-A short circuit results in an excessive current that melts the fuse element protecting the rest of the circuit.
+A short circuit produces an excessive current that melts the fuse element, protecting the rest of the circuit.

 Answer B is wrong.
 Installing a fuse with a higher amperage rating may damage the circuit.
 This is because a higher-rated fuse allows more current to flow through the circuit than it can handle.